Our use of Cookies

 Who makes UK PBR decisions?

-The protocols and procedures have been strengthened for UK PBR applications and a decision-making process is underway to take account of the increased volume and complexity expected after the transition period.
-Decisions and the process are the responsibility of the Controller of UK Plant Breeders’ Rights.
+UK PBR decisions and the process are the responsibility of the Controller of UK Plant Breeders’ Rights.

-What IT system will the UK use for applications for UK PBR?
+What IT system does the UK use for applications for UK PBR?

 All applications should be made using UPOV’s online PRISMA system.
 Guidance for PRISMA can be found at https://www.upov.int/upovprisma/en/index.html.